rick-roche/rickroche.com/content/posts/0002-azure-pipelines-dependabot/index.md

 In the upcoming 0.5 release of the extension, the `workItemId` parameter has been [renamed](https://github.com/tinglesoftware/dependabot-azure-devops/pull/130) to `milestone` so please be on the look out for this change!
 {{< /admonition >}}

 The Microsoft team have an [extension for creating work items](https://marketplace.visualstudio.com/items?itemName=mspremier.CreateWorkItem) which is really configurable.
 For my teams workflow, we wanted to have a User Story on our board with all the PR's linked to it.
 We also didn't want the pipeline creating duplicate User Stories every time it runs if we already had one open that we are working on.
-After a bit of trial and error, adding the below step to the pipeline gave us the desired result
+After a bit of trial and error, adding the below to the pipeline gave us the desired result.

 ```yaml
 - task: CreateWorkItem@1